The photography of Pixy Liao

-Born and raised in Shanghai, Pixy Yijun Liao is a multidisciplinary artist currently resides in Brooklyn, NY.
+Born and raised in Shanghai, Pixy Yijun Liao is a multidisciplinary artist who currently resides in Brooklyn, NY.
 After graduating with a Bachelor of Science degree, Pixy moved to the United States to pursue an MFA in Photography at the University of Memphis.
 Pixy has garnered awards and accolades for “Experimental Relationship”, an ongoing photography series she started in 2007.
 In her artwork, she explores the question of gender identity and women’s representation in today’s world.
-She restoring what is being sexualized in womanhood and shifting it into an opposite weapon.
-Collaborating with her male muse boyfriend, Liao dismantling relationship stereotypes.
+She restores what is being sexualized in womanhood and shifts it into an opposite weapon.
+Collaborating with her male muse boyfriend, Liao dismantles relationship stereotypes.
 She takes a deep inspection at love relationships, often reversing the power dynamics between a man and a woman to humorous effect, and challenging the expectations imposed.

 You decided to leave a career as a designer, and inspired by Michelangelo Antonioni’s “Blow-Up” you started your career as a photographer.
-Can you tell us about the main challenges of the beginnings?
+Can you tell us about the main challenges of the beginning?
 What motivated and kept you determinate?

 When I went to study photography in the US, my idea of becoming a photographer was very vague.
 I didn’t know what type of photographer I wanted to be or what type of photos I wanted to make, I just thought that I could be a photographer so that I could make work with a minimum level of other people’s interference and hopefully be as rich as the photographer in the film.
-It took me a while to figure out what kind of photos I truly enjoy to make.
-I tried landscape, portraits, fashion photos and even wedding photos.
+It took me a while to figure out what kind of photos I truly enjoy making.
+I tried landscape, portraits, fashion photos, and even wedding photos.
 Until I started making the “Experimental Relationship” project, I finally felt I was making my own photos.
 I enjoy it so much that I don’t even think about quitting.

 At the beginning of the “Experimental Relationship” series, did you have any doubts about exposing an intimate part of your relationship?
 What was Moro’s very first reaction?
 Both Chinese and Japanese cultures place a strong focus on family.
 Have you asked yourself any questions about their possible reactions?